Home Contact Links Bookmark this site

 See History II

-Why don't we see more aurora like phenomena if space is so electrically active?
+Why don’t we see more aurora-like phenomena if space is so electrically active?

-So much relates to perception and the inertia of prior belief.
-An old expression springs to mind.
-People often say "I will believe it when I see it".
-But do people believe what they see, or do they tend to see what they believe?
-In other words, are we vulnerable to interpreting what we see according to our prevailing belief system, especially when there is pressure to conform?
-Conventional wisdom, as has been said elsewhere on this web site, usually owes at least as much to convention as wisdom.
+Much comes down to perception—and the inertia of prior belief.
+People often say, "I’ll believe it when I see it."
+But do we believe what we see, or do we tend to see what we already believe?
+Under pressure to conform, it’s easy to interpret evidence through the lens of the prevailing paradigm.
+Conventional wisdom, as has been said elsewhere on this site, often owes as much to convention as to wisdom.

 "We should remember that there was once a discipline called Natural Philosophy.
 Unfortunately, this discipline seems not to exist today.
 It has been renamed science, but science of today is in danger of losing much of the natural philosophy aspect."